 Clear float glass with a pale green tint is by far the most popular type for shelves but interesting colored architectural glasses, including gray and bronze, are available for the adventurous consumer.
 For museum-quality displays, learn about crystal clear, low-iron glass.

 Why Does “Clear” Glass have Dark Green Edges?

 Clear float glass has a pale blue-green tint owing to a small content (about 0.1%) of ferric oxide.
 The color is hard to see when looking down on a 1/4″ thick sheet of glass but becomes very conspicuous when the “optical path length” is long.
 Looking down the length of a large shelf, the edge will look almost black.

 Choose Low-Iron or Crystal Clear Glass for Extra Clarity

 Low-iron glass sometimes called Crystal Clear or Starfire has only a very pale aquamarine tint when viewed through long edges.
-This due to a very low content (about 0.01%) of ferric oxide.
+This is due to a very low content (about 0.01%) of ferric oxide.
 The low iron content results in an 8% increase in transmissivity which makes this glass type desirable for aquariums, display cases and shelves where extra clarity is important.

 Comparison between low-iron and clear glass

 Some customers prefer the traditional blue-green look of clear float glass – referring to it as “jade crystal”.
-However, knowledgeable and sophisticated consumers will appreciate the beauty of low-iron glass (on right of photo) and its ability to transmit pure white light to illuminate your crystal and artwork.
+However, knowledgeable and sophisticated consumers will appreciate the beauty of low-iron glass (on the right of the photo) and its ability to transmit pure white light to illuminate your crystal and artwork.

 What is the difference between Architectural Glass and Stained Glass?